 Alphabet will be run by Google’s current leaders, including Chief Executive Larry Page,co-founder Sergey Brin and Chief Financial Officer Ruth Porat.

-Alphabet’s new Google subsidiary—including the search business, YouTube and the Android and Chrome operating systems—will be led by Sundar Pichai, who has been in charge of product and engineering for Google’s Internet businesses.
+Alphabet’s new Google subsidiary—including the search business, YouTube and the Android and Chrome operating systems—will be led by Sundar Pichai, who has been in charge of product and engineering for Google’s Internet businesses, so If you’re looking for products to sell its worth checking out this Helium 10 review.

 Those businesses are constantly supervised and updated after every A/B testing result they obtain, all the effort put into them is what generates nearly all of Google’s $66 billion in revenue last year.
 Advertising, primarily on search and on YouTube, accounted for 89%.
 Google’s next-biggest source of revenue was sales of apps, music and movies through the Play store on Android phones.